Yureien/dotfiles/README.md

 4. No thanks, I don't need Wayland.
 I like having stuff that works.
 5. As you grow up, you learn there are more important things in life than configuring operating-systems-disguised-as-text-editors.
 Once upon a time, I used to be a hardcore Emacs user but nowadays I don't get the time to put in days of work making my editor work just how I want it.
 VS Code works pretty well out of the box.
 6. Google Chrome cause I'm not suffering from paranoia.
-7. I used `fish` for a while, but `zsh` has more :features: and I don't want to learn a new scripting language and then mix up different syntaxes and suffer.
-Oh, and sometimes, when people ship only bash files for env, I don't need to cry.
+7. I used `fish` for a while, then moved to `zsh`, and then back to `fish`.
+CAUSE.
+ZSH.
+IS.
+ANNOYINGLY.
+SLOW.

 ## Credits